 Keeping up with modern business demands isn’t easy.
-Companies of all sizes are turning to Amazon Web Services (AWS) and similar platforms for unprecedented levels of scalability and adaptability that come with cloud computing.
+Organizations of all sizes turn to Amazon Web Services (AWS) and similar platforms for unprecedented levels of scalability and adaptability that come with cloud computing.

-In this post, we’re going to clear up a big misconception about AWS workload security, then look at ways you can strengthen your security posture.
+If you haven’t given much thought to your cloud security strategy, you’re not alone.
+Many businesses don’t understand how security with AWS works.
+In this post, we’re clearing up a significant misconception about AWS workload security, then look at ways you can strengthen your security posture.

 What Is an AWS Workload?